Learning in Matching Games with Bandit Feedback: Preliminaries and Notation

-Gale and Shapley prove that the set of stable matching $\mathcal{S}$ is always non-empty using their Deferred Acceptance (DA) algorithm~\cite{gale_Shapley_1962}.
-In the DA algorithm the agents of one side of the market sequentially propose to the other side, while the other side is temporarily matched with the most preferred agents so far until all agents are matched.
-The stable matching $\matching^{\star}_s$ produced by the algorithm is optimal for the proposing side of the market and pessimal for the side that received the proposals, in the sense that the agents of the sets are matched with their most/least preferred partner among any stable matching in $\mathcal{S}$.
+They prove that the set of stable matchings $\mathcal{S}$ is always non-empty.
+They introduce the Gale--Shapley (GS) algorithm, in which agents on one side of the market sequentially propose to agents on the other side, while the side receiving the proposals is temporarily matched with their most preferred agents so far, until all agents are matched.
+The stable matching $\matching^{\star}_s$ produced by the algorithm is optimal for the proposing side and pessimal for the side receiving the proposals, in the sense that each agent is matched with their most/least preferred partner among all stable matchings in $\mathcal{S}$.

-To measure the distance of a matching $\matching$ from the equilibrium, \citet{jagadeesan2021learning, jagadeesan2021learning2} propose Subset Instability (SI), which is formally defined below.
+To measure the distance of a matching $\matching$ from equilibrium, \cite{jagadeesan2021learning} propose \emph{Subset Instability} (SI), which they also suggest as a suitable objective for learning stable matchings.
+The measure corresponds to the minimum subsidies $s_\agent$ that we have to provide to agents $\agent \in \setAgents$ to stabilize the market, i.e., ensuring the absence of blocking pairs and individual rationality (Constraints~\ref{si_c1} and~\ref{si_c2} in Definition \ref{def:s_instability}).

-\begin{definition}[Subset Instability, Definition 6.4 from \cite{jagadeesan2021learning2}] The subset instability $\mathbf{SI}(\matching, \util, \setAgents)$ of a matching \( \matching \) according to a utility function $\util:\setAgents \times \setAgents \rightarrow \mathbb{R}$ over a set of agents $\setAgents$ is defined by
+\begin{definition}[Subset Instability\footnote{Definition 6.4 from \cite{jagadeesan2021learning2}}] The subset instability $\mathbf{SI}(\matching, \util, \setAgents)$ of a matching \( \matching \) according to a utility function $\util:\setAgents \times \setAgents \rightarrow \mathbb{R}$ over a set of agents $\setAgents$ is defined by:

 subject to:

 \end{definition}